HengLiu2021/MUSTEM-Model-using-NBI/README.md

 2. Go to a component file: Deck, Super, or Sub.

-3. Run "A_MUSTEM_quasi_Newton.m" to calibrate the model coefficients.
+3. (optional if using pre-calculated model parameters) Run "A_MUSTEM_quasi_Newton.m" to calibrate the model coefficients.
 Pre-calculated model coefficients were stored in files from "Beta_quasiNewton_fold_1.mat" to "Beta_quasiNewton_fold_10.mat".

 4. Run "B_MUSTEM_Evaluation.m" to evlauate the calibrated model on an independent testing dataset.
 Pre-calculated testing results were stored in files "error_MUSTEM_deck.mat", "error_MUSTEM_super.mat", and "error_MUSTEM_sub.mat".
 The optimization utilized the quasi-Newton method.